 Give Back at least as much Horizontal Wilderness space as Ÿnsect stack Vertical Farming capacity.

-Launched in 2019, this program establishes partnership with NGOs and community initiatives to protect local biodiversity and wilderness spaces in the most efficient, collaborative and legally binding way possible.
+Launched in 2019, this program establishes partnerships with NGOs and community initiatives to protect local biodiversity and wilderness spaces in the most efficient, collaborative and legally binding way possible.

-Our goal is to commit protecting hundreds of hectares of land with various projects and actions in the years to come.
+Our goal is to commit to protecting hundreds of hectares of land to biodiversity with various projects and actions in the years to come.

 Vertical farming can relieve pressure on our precious land, but we must ensure that wilderness will also flourish and not fail.